-To better map the issues with government contracting in Washington State and identify policy solutions, the Nonprofit Association of Washington launched an online survey to hear directly from our sector.
-The survey was open from December 16, 2021, through February 7, 2022, and was primarily distributed via social media and the Nonprofit Association of Washington's email list, with additional assistance solicited from community partners to reach their networks.
+To better map the issues with government contracting in Washington State and identify policy solutions, Washington Nonprofits launched an online survey to hear directly from our sector.
+The survey was open from December 16, 2021, through February 7, 2022, and was primarily distributed via social media and Washington Nonprofits' email list, with additional assistance solicited from community partners to reach their networks.